 How to Create an LLC in Oklahoma

-To start an LLC in Oklahoma, you’ll need to follow these three steps: name your business, appoint a Oklahoma registered agent, and file Oklahoma Articles of Organization, along with a $100 filing fee.
-In order to keep your LLC legal and running smooth you’ll need to get an EIN, open business bank account, and draw up an LLC operating agreement, among other things.
+To start an LLC in Oklahoma, you’ll need to follow a few basic steps: name your business, appoint a Oklahoma registered agent, and file Oklahoma Articles of Organization, plus the $100 filing fee.
+It’s also wise to secure a domain name for your business at formation as well.
+In order to keep your LLC legal and running smooth, you’ll need to get an EIN, open a business bank account, and draw up an LLC operating agreement, among other things.

-Our guide offers easy-to-follow instructions on how to start, run, and maintain your Oklahoma LLC.
+This guide provides easy-to-follow instructions on how to start, run, and maintain your Oklahoma LLC.

 1. Name Your LLC